Criminal Law

 It is important to understand all the elements of every offence you have been charged with.
 Many offences have physical elements and a mental element as well (such as intention or recklessness).

-A Preston criminal lawyer can go through the allegations against you with a fine tooth comb and identify any elements that may be difficult for the prosecution to prove.
+Our criminal lawyer can go through the allegations against you with a fine tooth comb and identify any elements that may be difficult for the prosecution to prove.

 Negotiating with police